EDUCBA Logo

 Introduction to Errors in Website

-Usually, errors in website occur because of an insecure internet connection or an outdated webpage or a damaged link.
+Usually, website errors occur because of an insecure internet connection, an outdated webpage, or a damaged link.
 Almost everyone would have faced the problem while accessing a website on the net.
-There is no single person in the world who would say that they have had error-free experience over the net.
-So errors in website are more common.
-You just need to find out the answers to the following questions
+No single person in the world would say that they have had an error-free experience over the net.
+So errors in websites are more common.
+You need to find out the answers to the following questions.

 • How long has it been down?